Funded Research R&D Tax Credits: A Comprehensive Guide

 Funded Research RD

 Funded research, defined under the Internal Revenue Code 41(d)(4)(H), are qualified research expenses that receive financial support from external sources.
-These often include a governmental entity, university, or non-profit organization that provides crucial resources to advance scientific and technological development.
+These include a governmental entity, university, or non-profit organization providing crucial resources to advance scientific and technological development.

-These grants play a significant role in research and development, which can impact the eligibility and availability of research and development tax credits.
+These grants play a significant role in research and development, impacting the eligibility and availability of research and development tax credits.

-On top of these grants, contracted research agreements also play a role in determining credit eligibility.
-These agreements specify the roles of both the funding of the research and the researchers, making sure that the rights and responsibilities of both parties are specifically outlined.
+In addition to these grants, contracted research agreements also play a role in determining credit eligibility.
+These agreements specify the roles of both the research funding and the researchers, making sure that the rights and responsibilities of both parties are specifically outlined.

-The nature of these agreements can impact eligibility for R&D tax credits, as they have an impact on the amount of risk assumed by the researchers.
+The nature of these agreements can impact eligibility for R&D tax credits, as they affect the amount of risk assumed by the researchers.

 Eligibility Criteria for the Funded Research R&D Tax Credit

-Determining whether you are eligible for the funded research R&D tax credit means that you have to understand the specific criteria that can exclude certain research activities from qualifying for this incentive at all.
+Determining whether you are eligible for the funded research R&D tax credit means that you must understand the specific criteria that can exclude certain research activities from qualifying for this incentive.

 The Internal Revenue Code 41 outlines detailed specifications and a comprehensive framework for this status, including a two-part test that qualified research and expenses must pass:

 The first part of the test examines whether the funding entity retains the rights to the research results.
-If the party providing the funding has the right to control the outcomes of the research, then the activity will be excluded from qualifying for the tax credit.
+If the party providing the funding has the right to control the research’s outcomes, the activity will be excluded from qualifying for the tax credit.

 Financial Risk Test (Fairchild Industries v.
 United States)

 The financial risk test, which played a key part in the case of Fairchild Industries v.
-United States, is one of the key elements of determining the eligibility of qualified research expenses for any tax credits to be able to weigh against your overall tax liability.
-This case specifically evaluates whether the researcher or the funding entity bears the financial burden of the project in situations where the research may be unsuccessful.
+United Statesis one of the key elements of determining the eligibility of qualified research expenses for any tax credits to be able to weigh against your overall tax liability.
+This case evaluates explicitly whether the researcher or the funding entity bears the financial burden of the project in situations where the research may be unsuccessful.

-In Fairchild Industries, the court determines whether payments to the researcher were dependent on a favorable outcome of the research for the vendor.
+In Fairchild Industries, the court determined whether payments to the researcher were dependent on a favorable research outcome for the vendor.

 It was found that if the researcher only receives payment upon achieving specific research goals or milestones, it indicates that the financial burden lies with the researcher, which would qualify for a research credit.
-This is because the researcher assumes a lot of financial risk by making payments contingent on the production of something the company finds useful.
+This is because the researcher assumes a lot of financial risk by making payments contingent on producing something the company finds useful.

 Substantial Rights Test (Lockheed Martin v.
 United States)